learn-co-curriculum/swift-control-flow/README.md

 ### Implicitly-typed Arrays

 Swift's array literal employs the square brackets `[` `]` to wrap its initial object list separated by commas.
-When declaring an instance with `let` or `var`, that instance will be implicitly typed as an array if it assigned to an array literal.
+When declaring an instance with `let` or `var`, that instance will be implicitly typed as an array if it's assigned to an array literal.

 ```swift
 let numbers = [1, 2, 3, 4, 5]